-Leaving fit and adjustability behind we come gallivanting to the capacity of a backpack.
-This will range greatly for your activity type, but in general you want a backpack that will carry what you need.
+Leaving fit and adjustability behind we come gallivanting to backpack size and capacity.
+The technical term here is capacity, as it refers to how many liters or cubic inches are in your backpack.
+For the common user, this is called backpack size.
+Backpack size will range greatly for your activity type, but in general you want a backpack that is large enough to carry what you need.

-Here’s a rubric by which you can gauge backpack capacity and functionality.
-(Hint: it’s the same rubric we developed and used to select our recommended backpacks.)
+Here’s a rubric by which you can gauge backpack size (capacity) and functionality.

 - <10 Liters: A very small backpack meant for running, cycling, or other sports.
 It typically has a hydration system included if it’s a sports pack.
 It could also be a very minimal around town pack.

 - 10-20 Liters: A small pack that can fit basics for a day hike or day-long adventure.
 Also a good-sized exercise pack for extended trails or roads.